and3rn3t/homehub/README.md

 - **Offline-First**: localStorage cache for instant reads, optimistic UI updates📄 License For Spark Template Resources

 - **Type-Safe**: Full TypeScript with JSDoc documentation

-The Spark Template files and resources from GitHub are licensed under the terms of the MIT license, Copyright GitHub, Inc.

 ---